SeethaPranav/PYTHON_FILE_AND_EXCEPTION_HANDLING/README.md

 ![q5_2](https://github.com/user-attachments/assets/bb7742f4-7490-4df8-8bd8-1dd963262fda)

-# Exercise 6: (score : 2) Write a Python program that prompts the user to input a list of integers and computes the average of those integers.
+# Exercise 6: Write a Python program that prompts the user to input a list of integers and computes the average of those integers.
 Use try-except blocks to handle any exceptions that might occur.use the finally clause to print a message indicating that the program has finished running.

 user_input = input("Please enter a list of integers separated by spaces: ")